AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 ---
-title: Getting Started with AEM Sites Chapter 2 - Creating a Base Page and Template
+title: Getting Started with AEM Sites Chapter 2 - Pages and Templates
-seo-title: Getting Started with AEM Sites Chapter 2 - Creating a Base Page and Template
+seo-title: Getting Started with AEM Sites Chapter 2 - Pages and Templates
-description: Covers the creation of a base page and an editable template.
-Core Components are proxied into the project.
+description: Understand the relationship between a base page component and editable templates.
+Understand how Core Components are proxied into a project.
+Two different templates are created.
 Core Components of Text, Image, and Title are used to author an initial page.
-seo-description: Covers the creation of a base page and an editable template.
-Core Components are proxied into the project.
+seo-description: Understand the relationship between a base page component and editable templates.
+Understand how Core Components are proxied into a project.
+Two different templates are created.
 Core Components of Text, Image, and Title are used to author an initial page.
 uuid: 6a7e43fc-faf6-4e9c-95ee-09ec0d23956a
 products: SG_EXPERIENCEMANAGER/6.4/SITES
 products: SG_EXPERIENCEMANAGER/6.3/SITES